-Picture this: It’s Sunday afternoon and your face is smeared with a £45-per-20ml pink clay face mask, your feet are propped up on the sofa cushions in their Baby Foot gloves and there is a mug of peppermint tea beside you, the steam rising alluringly to tickle your low rented ceiling.
-You turn on Netflix to rewatch Gilmore Girls (again) before taking a video for your Instagram stories (making sure your cheese plant is visible in the background).
+Picture this: It’s Sunday afternoon and your face is smeared with a pink clay face mask, your feet are propped up on the sofa in their Milky Feet gloves and there is a mug of peppermint tea beside you, the steam rising alluringly.
+You turn on Netflix to rewatch Gossip Girl (again) before taking a video for your Instagram stories (making sure your monstera plant is visible in the background).
 Your picture is equal parts sincere and self-deprecating as you throw up the peace sign, writing across the image on Instagram: "#SelfCareSunday."

 Self-care has become such an integral facet of our lives, it is almost unremarkable.
 When first proposed by the lesbian feminist Audre Lorde, caring for yourself was a radical act, a way to preserve yourself in order to survive and fight adversity.
 It has long been stripped of its politics, becoming instead a byword for a kind of 'me time' that comes with suitably Instagrammable accessories and has grown into an industry said to be worth $11 billion.